What’s the Difference Between Mechanical Breakdown Insurance and an Extended Warranty?

 What Is Mechanical Breakdown Insurance?

 Mechanical breakdown insurance, also known as MBI or car mechanical insurance, is a type of insurance policy.
-While a standard auto insurance policy covers you against damages caused by an accident, mechanical breakdown insurance covers you against repairs that result from normal wear and tear.
+While a standard auto insurance contract covers you against damages caused by an accident, mechanical breakdown insurance covers you against repairs that result from normal wear and tear.
 However, it is also important to remember that MBI doesn’t usually cover routine tune-ups, oil changes, or similar maintenance services.

 Your vehicle’s manufacturer may offer a mechanical breakdown insurance policy, but car owners can also purchase it as an add-on from an insurance company.
 This way, both policies are with the same insurance provider, which covers you against both types of car repairs.